-Unless defined elsewhere, name becomes a global common symbol at the head of a block of at least expression bytes of storage.
+Unless defined elsewhere, name becomes a global common symbol at the head of a block of at least expression1 bytes of storage.
 The linker overlays like-named common blocks, using the expression value of the largest block as the byte size of the overlay.
+The expression2 operand has the same effect on alignment as the operand for the .align directive.